-- Support from your neighbours - Residents from your street that are willing to be designated traffic safety marshals.
-Their role is to install and remove the road closure signs, stand at the end of the road closure to monitor the road closure and escort any local resident cars entering or exiting the road closure area.
+- Time and energy to organise a Street Meet and liaise with Council - Dedicated key resident / organiser - Support from your neighbours - A minimum of 2 people willing to be designated traffic safety marshals.
+Their role is to install and remove the road closure signs, stand at the end of the road closure to monitor the road closure and escort any local resident cars entering or exiting the road closure area (if required). - · Read through in detail the Street Meets kit